 Our own day focuses on working with KJBF, and I will specifically be helping to document their rural water projects.
 We have done several trips of site visits to learn about the many kinds of intitatives that the organization implements.
 KJBF has a longstanding relationship to Gandhi’s legacy: Jamnalal Bajaj and his son Kamalnayan were his disciples, and Jamnalal was even adopted as his fifth son.
 This partnership has since defined KJBF’s mission and methods to alleviate poverty in the Wardha district.

 So far, I have been very impressed with the work of KJBF.
 Kushagra Nayan Bajaj has been leading many of our site visits, and he constantly encourages us to communicate with KJBF staff and community partners.
 Each project has a strong emphasis on teaching beneficiaries the maintenance and best practices needed to maximize the impact of energy conservation projects.
-Because beneficiaries are resonsible for their projects, they have a sense of pride that is conveyed in many of our site visits.
+Because beneficiaries oversee these projects, they have a sense of pride and ownership that is conveyed in many of our site visits.
 As I continue my work with KJBF, I will be posting short summaries of the many projects that we learn about.